atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

     - Confirmed that modern TypeScript (with `as const` and recursive conditional types) **can** handle nested `children` arrays, preserving the familiar configuration shape.
     - The `defineRoutes` function should return a map-like object (e.g., `result.paths['/full/path']`) to provide a simple, string-based way to reference any route in the tree for type-safe navigation.

-### Critique 2 & 3: Lazy Loading Guards and Resolvers
+### Critique 2 & 3: Lazy Loading and Preserving the Route Shape

-- **Critique:** The initial proposal did not account for lazy loading. `loadChildren` would break type inference.
-Furthermore, even if the route tree was static, the guards and resolvers themselves could not be eagerly loaded as that would defeat the purpose of code-splitting.
-- **Initial Idea:** Use dynamic `import()` inside the guard/resolver function definitions.
-- **Critique:** This approach is flawed because the dynamic `import()` executes outside of the Angular injection context, meaning `inject()` would not work inside the lazy-loaded guard/resolver.
-- **Learning & Refinement (Major Pivot):** The router's core logic must be responsible for lazy loading.
-The best approach is to introduce a new property on the route configuration (e.g., `load`) that points to a file containing the route's *implementation* (its component, guards, resolvers, etc.).
-The router's `recognize` pipeline would then be responsible for awaiting this `import()` and running the functions within the correct injection context.
+A major architectural challenge was supporting lazy loading without breaking the entire type-safety model.
+For the API to provide a complete list of valid paths (i.e., for `AllPaths<TRouteTree>` to work), the type system must be able to see the **entire shape of the route tree** at compile time.

+The traditional `loadChildren` property is fundamentally incompatible with this requirement.
+It hides an entire subtree of routes behind a `Promise`.
+TypeScript cannot look inside the `import('./feature.routes')` to discover the paths, parameters, and parent-child relationships within, rendering the global "map" of the route tree incomplete.

+The solution was to introduce a new mechanism that **separates a route's "shape" from its "implementation"**:

+-   **Shape (Eager):** The properties needed by the type system, primarily `path` and the parent-child relationship established by `getParentRoute` and `.addChildren()`.
+This information is always defined eagerly.
+-   **Implementation (Lazy):** The properties that contain the actual application logic, such as `component`, `resolve`, and `canActivate`.
+This is the code that should be deferred to a separate chunk.

+This led to the creation of the `.lazy()` method (which configures a `load` property internally).
+This method allows the route's *shape* to be part of the initial route tree definition, while the function passed to it returns a `Promise` for the *implementation*.

+This design perfectly solves two problems:
+1. It keeps the full route tree shape intact and visible to TypeScript, preserving the integrity of `AllPaths<TRouteTree>`.
+2. It ensures that when the lazy implementation *is* loaded, the router's `recognize` pipeline can `await` it and execute the functions (like resolvers and guards) within the correct Angular injection context, allowing `inject()` to work as expected.

 ### Critique 4: The "Two Sources of Truth" Problem
 - **Critique:** The design required defining routes in a `defineRoutes` call for type-safety, but then passing a separate, standard configuration to `RouterModule.forRoot` or `provideRouter`.
 This duplication is poor developer experience.